nimaid/LPHK/NewCommands.md

             return idx+1

         finally:
-            self.Partial_run(*params, [R_FINAL])
+            self.Partial_run(*params, [RS_FINAL])
 ```

 The first 8 lines are the standard header and should be copied verbatim.

-The definition of "params" on line 10 is simply a shortcut so we don't have to type the exact same set of parameters over and over again for various management functions that need to know this stuff.
+The definition of SYM_PARAMS on line 10 is simply a shortcut so we don't have to type the exact same set of parameters over and over again for various management functions that need to know this stuff.

 The main code is placed inside a TRY...FINALLY block to ensure that the finalization code is called.
 Currently this doesn't do a lot, but as it may become more necessary in later versions, it is recommended that you code the execution in this manner.

 Within the TRY...FINALLY block, we call "self.Partial_run()" to execute parts of the standard execution flow.
 The parts you can call are:
- * R_INIT - Perform any initialization required (should ALWAYS be called)
+ * RS_INIT - Perform any initialization required (should ALWAYS be called)
- * R_GET - Get the parameters, and evaluates variables (not strictly required for a command with no parameters, but STRONGLY encouraged)
+ * RS_GET - Get the parameters, and evaluates variables (not strictly required for a command with no parameters, but STRONGLY encouraged)
- * R_INFO - Display the command with the values.
+ * RS_INFO - Display the command with the values.
 In most cases you'll want to implement this yourself as the default is pretty basic
- * R_VALIDATE - Perform run-time validation of them, possibly printing messages. (not requied if you're not using variables, but STRONGLY encouraged)
+ * RS_VALIDATE - Perform run-time validation of them, possibly printing messages. (not requied if you're not using variables, but STRONGLY encouraged)
- * R_RUN - Perform the standard process of running the command.
+ * RS_RUN - Perform the standard process of running the command.
 This should NEVER be used in this situation, as you will code this part!
- * R_FINAL - Perform any finalization required.  (should ALWAYS be called - in the FINALLY)
+ * RS_FINAL - Perform any finalization required.  (should ALWAYS be called - in the FINALLY)

-In this example, we are first running R_INIT, and R_GET.
+In this example, we are first running RS_INIT, and RS_GET.
 If a Partial_run returns -1, you should return immediately with -1.

-After the R_GET, you can refer to self.params[n] where n is from 0 to the maximum number of parameters.  self.params[0] is the command name, and self.params[1] to self.params[n] are the parameters from 1 to n.
+After the RS_GET, you can refer to self.params[n] where n is from 0 to the maximum number of parameters.  self.params[0] is the command name, and self.params[1] to self.params[n] are the parameters from 1 to n.
 At this point, optional parameters that have not been passed will be None, literal values will be validated and be the correct type, and variable values will be thethe correct types, but not yet validated.

-After performing the 3 initial steps, we do our own implementation of the R_INFO.
+After performing the 3 initial steps, we do our own implementation of the RS_INFO.

-Next, the R_VALIDATE step is performed.
+Next, the RS_VALIDATE step is performed.
 After this, variable values will be validated.

 After validation, we do what is required based on the parameters passed, and return idx + 1 (that's the next line).
 If we had a serious error we could return -1 to abort the script.
-Instead of returning idx+1, we could possibly just return the value of the R_RUN process, however this requires more code, and introduces additional complexities.
+Instead of returning idx+1, we could possibly just return the value of the RS_RUN process, however this requires more code, and introduces additional complexities.
 Just do the simple thing and return the correct value!

 No matter how we return, the FINALLY block will ensure that the finalization is called.